TurboCartPig/gfxprog/README.md

 ```bash
 sudo apt install lib{assimp,gl,glfw3,glew,glm}-dev
 ```
-> Ubuntu instructions are yet to be tested
 > catch2 is not available in ubuntu it seems, the projects will build without it.

 Windows:
 - Be sure to have the C++ core features package in visual studio installed
 - Use vcpkg for dependencies
-> Windows instructions are yet to be tested

 ### Build using vcpkg manually